Systems

 Cluster Aix-la-Chapelle (CLAIX)

 CLAIX stands for Cluster Aix-la-Chapelle and summarizes the various expansion stages of the high-performance computer (HPC system) and data storage at RWTH Aachen University.
-The current system consists of the CLAIX-2023 expansion stage and several file systems for different task areas.
+The current system consists of the CLAIX-2025.
+CLAIX-2023 expansion stage and several file systems for different task areas.

-The technical documentation for the Service RWTH High Performance Computing can be found in our documentation portal IT Center Help.
+The technical documentation for the Service RWTH high-performance computing can be found in our documentation portal IT Center Help.

 CLAIX-2023